cog-ethz/EVE/README.md

 Soon you can watch our [video journal contribution on JoVE](https://www.jove.com/video/58318/virtual-reality-experiments-with-physiological-measures) and cite it as:

-Weibel R.P., Grübel J., Zhao H., Thrash T., Meloni D., Hölscher C., Schinazi V.R.
-(In Press) Virtual Reality Experiments with Physiological Measures.
-JoVE
+Weibel, R. P., Grübel, J., Zhao, H., Thrash, T., Meloni, D., Hölscher, C., & Schinazi, V. R. (2018).
+Virtual Reality Experiments with Physiological Measures.
+JoVE (Journal of Visualized Experiments), (138), e58318.

+### EVE used in research

+Below you will find work that has used EVE to produce results.
+Feel free to read through these publications to see what you can do with EVE:

+Hackman, D. A., Robert, S. A., Grübel, J., Weibel, R. P., Anagnostou, E., Hölscher, C., & Schinazi, V. R. (2019).
+Neighborhood environments influence emotion and physiological reactivity.
+Scientific reports, 9(1), 9498.

 ## Contact